-At 19:00 EET on Tuesday the 1st November 2016, Depo held a debate on the crisis within the European Union, looking at how it has come about, what forms it takes and what impact it is having on relationships between both states within the EU and the EU and its neighbours.
+At 19:00 EET on Tuesday the 1st November 2016, Depo held a debate on the crisis within the European Union, looking at how it had come about, what forms it took and what impact it was having on relationships between both states within the EU and the EU and its neighbours.

 We are going through an era of global political reconstruction, in which some of the late 20th century’s hegemonic concepts, such as human rights and democracy, suddenly find themselves in crisis.
 Societies and cultures which perceive themselves as non-Western are challenging both the West itself and the values which are seen to belong to the West.
 Many of the international mechanisms which were developed after the end of WW2 are now rapidly disintegrating.
 And, all around the world, nationalist and populist movements seem to be redefining our understanding of what it means to belong to a country.

 In this context, the European Union has begun to experience several existential problems, particularly since the global financial crisis of 2008.
 As the basis for monetary union weakens, political movements in many member states are starting to question the idea of political integration and some of the fundamental principles behind the EU.
 The UK’s Brexit decision has fostered further discussion around the issue, as have calls for referenda by Marine Le Pen in France and Geert Wilders in the Netherlands.
 With the populist movements associated with such politicians gaining in momentum throughout Europe, the crisis is deepening, hindering possibilities for comprehensive and constructive public discussions on potential resolutions.